Compressing Multisets with Large Alphabets using Bits-Back Coding: Discussion

-Assuming $\J$ represents the JSON map in $\M$ with the largest number of key-value pairs, and that the time complexity of comparing two JSON maps is \(\BigO(|\J|)\), the complexity of the four BST operations for the \emph{outer} multiset is \(\BigO(|\M||\J|\log|\M|)\).
-The overall expected time complexity for both encoding and decoding is therefore $\BigO(|\M||\J|(\log|\M| + \log|\J|))$.
-We believe it may be possible to reduce this by performing the inner sampling steps in parallel, or by speeding up the JSON map comparisons. \Section{Discussion} As discussed in \cite{varshney2006}, a sequence can be viewed as a multiset (frequency count of symbols) paired with a permutation (the order of symbols in the multiset).
+As discussed in \cite{varshney2006}, a sequence can be viewed as a multiset (frequency count of symbols) paired with a permutation (the order of symbols in the multiset).
 In this sense, our method implicitly pairs a multiset with a permutation that is incrementally built through sampling without replacement.
 Through this pairing, we convert a computationally intractable problem (compressing a multiset) into a tractable one (compressing a sequence), while still achieving the optimal rate.
 This general technique of making a compression problem easier, by augmenting the data in some way, is known as bits-back coding (see Related Work section).
 Other fruitful applications of bits-back coding may exist which have yet to be discovered.

 The stack-like nature of ANS precludes random access to symbols in the compressed multiset, as well as streaming multiset communication, because the full multiset must be known before encoding can begin.
 Methods may exist which allow streaming and/or random access, and this may be another interesting research direction.